Ministry of Agriculture

 - scout for and remove strikes at regular intervals

 - apply copper sprays if fire blight is active

 - Fact Sheet – Integrated management of fire blight on apple and pear in Canada - Agriculture and Agri-Food Canada

-- Cutting Fire Blight From Infected Apple or Pears - Washington State University
+- Seven Steps to Improved Fire Blight Management - Washington State University

 - Fire Blight Management In the Pacific Northwest USA - Washington State University